We have a variety of organizations that involve parents and school staff.

 The teams meet regularly to discuss and make decisions about issues affecting our school and our children.

-The team includes parents, teachers and classified staff, and the principal.
+The team includes parents, classroom teachers and other staff personnel, and the principal.
 The agendas are available for public review and the meetings are open to the public.

-Parents are welcome to call parent members with questions and concerns to be brought to the team.
+Parents are welcome to contact SGT parent-members with questions and concerns to be brought to the team.